Querylight TS Demo

 Querylight TS is a TypeScript port of the original querylight library, built for browser and Node.js use cases where shipping a full search server would be excessive.

 The project focuses on a practical middle ground: more capable than simple fuzzy matching libraries such as fuse.js, much smaller in scope than a full Lucene-based search stack.
-You can use it to add fast, local, explainable search to static sites, browser apps, demos, documentation portals, and other small to medium datasets.
+Within that local-first segment, it is positioned as the most feature-rich option for static sites, browser apps, demos, documentation portals, and other small to medium datasets.
+For the reasoning behind that positioning, see Comparing Querylight TS to Other Browser Search Libraries.

-The practical benefit is that one library can cover both classic lexical search and newer semantic-search patterns.
-You can start with a search box and later grow into “Ask the Docs”, related articles, hybrid lexical-plus-vector ranking, faceted navigation, or geo-aware retrieval without switching to a different local search stack.
+The practical benefit is that one library can cover classic lexical retrieval, dense vector retrieval, sparse vector retrieval, and hybrid ranking.
+You can start with a search box and later add chunk retrieval, related articles, sparse neural retrieval, hybrid lexical-plus-vector ranking, faceted navigation, or geo-aware filtering without replacing your document model or shipping a second local search stack.

 Who it is for